 Recent events have highlighted the effect of financial system disruptions on the macroeconomy.
 In a seminal paper, Bernanke (1983) argued that disruptions to the financial system affect the real economy by increasing the cost of credit intermediation.
-A large subsequent literature has examined this channel with an emphasis on the effect of disruptions to the banking system.1 In addition to bank failures, the Great Depression was also a period of significant financial market stress, which may have contributed to its severity.
-Motivated by this observation, we present evidence relating financial market shocks to real economic outcomes.2
+A large subsequent literature has examined this channel with an emphasis on the effect of disruptions to the banking system.
+In addition to bank failures, significant financial market stress during the Great Depression may have contributed to its severity.
+Motivated by these observations, we present evidence relating financial market shocks to real economic outcomes.2

-We examine the effect of shocks observed in the financial markets using vector auto-regressions (VARs) on monthly data for output, employment, wholesale prices, and a financial market variable.
-We use the short-run identification method in the analysis with the financial variable ordered last.
-This captures the effect of an innovation to the financial market variable that is orthogonal to current shocks to productivity, real wages, and nominal prices - all of which have been shown to have played a role during the Great Depression.3 We analyze the effect of financial market shocks using impulse response functions constructed from the VAR estimates.
+We examine the effect of shocks observed in financial markets using vector auto-regressions (VARs) on monthly data for output, employment, wholesale prices, and a financial market variable.3 We use the short-run identification method in the analysis with the financial variable ordered last.
+This captures the effect of an innovation to the financial market variable that is orthogonal to current shocks to productivity, real wages, and nominal prices - all of which have been shown to have played a role during the Great Depression.4 We analyze the effect of financial market shocks using impulse response functions constructed from the VAR estimates.

 The financial market variables we use in the study include stock prices, credit spreads, and the total issuance of stocks and bonds.
 Thus, we measure financial market conditions using both price and quantity data.
-Although innovations to prices and quantities are correlated, examining then in parallel enables us to provide a broader picture of the relationship between financial market variables and economic outcomes.
+Although innovations to prices and quantities are correlated, examining them separately enables us to provide a broader picture of the relationship between financial market variables and economic outcomes.

-Using this approach, we find that an adverse shock to the financial market variable results in a decrease in manufacturing sector output and total hours.
+Using this approach, we find that an adverse shock to a financial market variable results in a decrease in manufacturing sector output and total hours.
 This decrease peaks about 11 months after the shock.
-Quantitatively, a residual one standard deviation shock to the financial variable leads to a peak output decline of about 3 to 4 percent and a peak total hours decline of about 2 percent.
-These results indicate that shocks observed in financial markets have a lagged impact on manufacturing sector outcomes.
-The financial market variable accounts for about 20 percent of the forecast error variance for output and total hours.
-Cole, Ohanian, and Leung (2007) find that stock price shocks account for about 25 percent of output variation using a DSGE approach with annual data on a panel of countries from 1929 to 1933.
+Quantitatively, a residual one standard deviation shock to a financial variable leads to a peak output decline of about 3 to 4 percent and a peak total hours decline of about 2 percent.
+Although our findings cannot establish a clear causal relationship, the results indicate a link

 1See Calomiris and Mason (1997), Calomiris and Mason (2003), and Carlson and Mitchener (2009), among others.

 2Other papers that have examined the effect of shocks in the financial markets using more recent data include Gilchrist, Yankov, and Zakrajsek (2009) and Christiano, Motto, and Rostagno (2009).